 - A Ranger may seem like a good choice to carry a Skulljack as it naturally fits with the Ranger’s normal skill set, but its lower hack score compared to the Specialist means you should look at Skulljacking instead of Skullmining.

 The first and most important decision when it comes to Grenadiers is which role you want them to have.
 If you’re going the offensive route, we advise you take ‘Shredder‘ instead of ‘Blast Padding‘.
 Shredder is a proactive skill which allows you to dictate the terms by which you attack, while Blast Padding is a reactive skill, softening the damage when you are forced to take it.
 It can still be highly useful for tanking when combined with a high dodge stat, but Shredder is particularly effective for taking down armoured targets quickly.
-Shooting with the Grenadier first to knock out armour before opening fire with other units is a great way to kill armoured enemies, and it can pair with ‘Holo-Targeting’ as well, knocking out armour and providing an aim bonus for other soldiers to finish the enemy off.
+Shooting with the Grenadier first to knock out armour before opening fire with other units is a great way to kill armoured enemies, and it can pair with ‘Holo-Targeting’ as well, knocking out armour and providing an aim bonus for other soldiers.

 As you decide which role your Grenadier is going to perform, you must also choose their tool of trade.
 If you’re going the heavy weapons route instead of explosives, you might need some terrain shaping skills like the ‘Demolition’, which is a good alternative to grenades for destroying cover.
 It is more risky than the same level skill ‘Suppression’; if the enemy whose cover is destroyed can’t be killed in the same turn, they will just move to different cover and fire back.
 In addition, some cover is indestructible or can only be damaged instead of completely removed, rendering Demolition useless in some situations.
 Also keep in mind the accuracy calculation of this skill adds +10% to hit chance but ignores any scope mod, so hitting might be a problem.